How to Use a Protractor?

 An inner degree scale shows the anticlockwise rotation of the numbers from 0 to 180 from the right side of the protractor.
 The outer degree scale shows the clockwise rotation of the numbers from 0 to 180 from the left side of the semicircular degree scale.

 The second step in measuring angles using a protractor is to place the origin directly above the vertex or center point.
-Gently move the protractor to the baseline while keeping the vertex (the area where the angle lines travel outwards like sun rays) in the same line as the origin.
+Gently move the protractor to the baseline while keeping the vertex (where the angle lines travel outwards like sun rays) in the same line as the origin.

 Math for Kids